-As was written, natural circulation flow rate, V, in the loop, under steady state condition is determined from the balance between the driving head and the resisting forces.
-Like pipe friction, the overall pressure losses are proportional to the square of the flow rate and therefore they can be easily integrated into the Darcy-Weisbach equation.
+As was written, the natural circulation flow rate, V, in the loop, under steady-state conditions is determined from the balance between the driving head and the resisting forces.
+Like pipe friction, the overall pressure losses are proportional to the square of the flow rate, and therefore they can be easily integrated into the Darcy-Weisbach equation.
 Engineers often use the pressure loss coefficient, PLC.
 It is noted K or ξ (pronounced “xi”).
-This coefficient characterizes pressure loss of a certain hydraulic system or of a part of a hydraulic system.
+This coefficient characterizes pressure loss of a certain hydraulic system or a part of a hydraulic system.
 It can be easily measured in hydraulic loops.
 The pressure loss coefficient can be defined or measured for both straight pipes and especially for local (minor) losses.
 Since the Darcy friction factor is a function of velocity (in Reynolds number), then the calculation of the pressure loss coefficient is an iterative process.

 Natural Circulation in Reactor Engineering

-In reactor engineering, natural circulation is very desired phenomenon, since it is capable to provide reactor core cooling after the loss of RCPs (e.g. after loss of offsite power – LOOP).
+In reactor engineering, natural circulation is a very desired phenomenon since it can provide reactor core cooling after the loss of RCPs (e.g., after the loss of offsite power – LOOP).
 In PWRs, plant design provides an elevation difference, h, of approximately 12 meters between the centerline of the steam generator and the centerline of the reactor core.
-The layout of the system must ensure natural circulation capability following a loss of flow to permit cooldown without overheating the core.
-Moreover, the interconnecting piping from the reactor pressure vessel to the steam generators must be intact, free from obstructions such as non-condensable gasses (e.g. steam pockets).
+The system’s layout must ensure natural circulation capability following a loss of flow to permit cooldown without overheating the core.
+Moreover, the interconnecting piping from the reactor pressure vessel to the steam generators must be intact, free from obstructions such as non-condensable gasses (e.g., steam pockets).
 In this way, natural circulation will ensure that the fluid will continue to flow as long as the reactor is hotter than the heat sink, even when power cannot be supplied to the pumps.

-RCPs are not usually “safety system”, as defined.
-After the loss of RCPs (e.g. after loss of offsite power – LOOP) the reactor must be shutdown immediately, since RCPs slowly coast down to zero flow rate.
+RCPs are not usually “safety systems”, as defined.
+After the loss of RCPs (e.g., after the loss of offsite power – LOOP), the reactor must be shut down immediately since RCPs slowly coast down to zero flow rate.
 Sufficient and safe residual heat removal is then ensured by a natural circulation flow through the reactor.
 With no forced flow, the coolant in the core begins to heat up.
-The increase in coolant temperature causes a reduction in coolant density, which in turn moves the coolant into the steam generator.
-It must be noted, natural circulation is not sufficient to remove the heat being generated when the reactor is at power.
+The increase in coolant temperature causes a reduction in coolant density, which moves the coolant into the steam generator.
+It must be noted natural circulation is not sufficient to remove the heat being generated when the reactor is at power.

 Indicators of Natural Circulation

-- Ideally, the flow rate can be measured in each of loops.
+- Ideally, the flow rate can be measured in each of the loops.

 - ΔT (THot – TCold).
 The temperature difference between hot legs and cold legs should be 25-80% of the full power value and either steady or slowly decreasing.
 This indicates that the decay heat is being removed from the system at an adequate rate to maintain or reduce core temperatures.

-- Steam generator steam pressure (secondary side pressure) should be following reactor coolant system temperature.
-This verifies that the steam generator is removing heat from the RCS coolant.
+- Steam generator steam pressure (secondary side pressure) should be following reactor coolant system temperature, and this verifies that the steam generator is removing heat from the RCS coolant.